-Contact me now at eddk@eddkrobertslaw.com or give me a call at 919-782-8115 for a free consultation.
+Contact us at info@robertslawnc.com or give us a call at 919-782-8115 for a free consultation by a board certified DWI Refusal Hearings Attorney with experience.

 The information contained in this site is not intended to be legal advice.
 You should consult a lawyer for advice regarding your specific matter.